Sports Weekend (As Nasty as They Wanna Be Part II)

-Sports Weekend (As Nasty as They Wanna Be Part II) is the fifth studio album by the 2 Live Crew, released in 1991.
+Sports Weekend (As Nasty as They Wanna Be Part II) is the fifth studio album by the American group 2 Live Crew, released in 1991.
 It is a sequel to As Nasty as They Wanna Be.
 A clean version was released later the same year titled Sports Weekend (As Clean as They Wanna Be Part II).
 It was the last studio album to include all of the original members of the 2 Live Crew.

 Like As Nasty as They Wanna Be, the album was at times subject to obscenity charges, or pulled from record stores, due to complaints about its lyrics.

 The album peaked at No. 22 on the Billboard 200.
 It has sold more than 500,000 copies.

 Production

 The album was produced by David Hobbs.

 Critical reception

 Entertainment Weekly wrote: "As nothing but unprintable titles, ugly gay-bashing, and spurious sexual boasting from guys who couldn’t get women if they weren’t in show biz, Sports Weekend might appeal to titillated 14-year-old boys who think this is what adulthood is like.
 Until they turn 15."
 The Baltimore Sun thought that the album "depends mostly on the sort of racy 'party music' raps the 2 Live Crew made before it got so infamous, all of them backed by an urgent, Miami-style electrobeat."
 The Orange County Register declared that "the Crew is still as boring as it wants to be."